The Real Cost of Fragmented Technology in Wine and Hospitality

 • being treated like a stranger on a second or third interaction

 When the digital layer fails to reflect the warmth of the physical experience, trust erodes quietly.
+Not dramatically.
+Just enough to prevent loyalty from compounding.

 Why Generic Tools Consistently Underserve Wine and Tourism

+The issue is not that operators choose bad tools.
 It is that many tools were never designed for the logic of this industry.

 Most generic platforms are built for: